Site News & Covid 19 Updates

 What changes should Allotment Associations make to site management?

-Pin up information about social distancing and hygiene on a notice board or the gate, there is a QR code at the bottom of this page that links to our updating page.
+Pin up information about social distancing and hygiene on a notice board or the gate.

 If you do wish to bring someone to assist with work on the plot, please ensure that that this is notified either to the Secretary or Site Manager so that they can authorise and are aware of who is on site.
 It is essential that no un-authorised people are allowed onto the plots for the duration of this emergency.
 Careful consideration should be given to introducing anyone over 70, those with underlying illness or pregnant women.